What if there is nobody or nothing to blame for Adam Lanza's heinous acts? Other than Lanza, of course.

 When I asked whether he was laying groundwork for a White House initiative, Axelrod said no: "Just one man's observation."
 A senior administration official, speaking on condition of anonytmmity, said today that Axelrod was not a stalking horse for Obama on this issue.

 What if Lanza's mother did everything she could, short of keeping her guns out her adult son's reach?
-What if he wasn't bullied?

 What if there is nobody or nothing to blame?
 Would that make this inexplicable horror unbearable?